andrewdieken/CPSC-354/calculator_README.md

     , Infix (reservedOp lexer "-" >> return (-)) AssocLeft ]]
 ```

+Here we have our parse term function.
+It will parse an expression with parenthesis or it will parse a number.
 ```haskell
 parseTerm :: Parser Double
 parseTerm = parens lexer parseExpression <|> parseNumber
 ```

+Here we have our parse input function.
+Similarly to the parseTerm function it will take in a double.
+It will run whitespace from the lexer and then parse and expression through the function `parseExpression`.
+It will return the value it parses.
 ```haskell
 parseInput :: Parser Double
 parseInput = do